 “There were very few girls doing those subjects then.
 So it wouldn’t have been difficult to be the one getting a prize,” she laughs.

 That early exchange with Sister Bertrand set the scene for Mary’s three years boarding at Windsor from 1947 to 1949.
-It signaled a determination to succeed in a career of her choosing, in an era when girls had limited opportunities to attend university.
+It signalled a determination to succeed in a career of her choosing, in an era when girls had limited opportunities to attend university.

 “It meant I had to leave home.
 It meant a lot of upheaval and expense.”